Enter your email address below and subscribe to our newsletter

 Wait until the stew has thoroughly cooled.
 Make sure to store it in an airtight container.
 The Kimchi Jjigae will last three to four days in the fridge.
 It is also possible to freeze this stew.
 If you’ve made a large batch, you can store it in multiple zip-lock bags and defrost it when needed.
 Then, reheat it on the stove.

-One of the best accompaniments to Kimchi Jjigae is steamed white rice, pan-fried tofu, and Yellow pickled radish called danmuji, which will also balance out the tangy flavours of the stew.
+One of the best accompaniments to Kimchi Jjigae is steamed white rice, pan-fried tofu, and Yellow pickled radish called danmuji, which will also balance out the stew’s tangy flavours.
 Korean seaweed is another fantastic addition.
 It is crispy and has a slight seafood taste.
 It enhances the overall taste of Korean dishes.
-If you’ve chosen a vegetarian version of Kimchi Jjigae and used tofu in the stew, you can also fry up an egg whilst maintaining the softness of the yolk, which will be delicious with the Jjigae.
+If you’ve chosen a vegetarian version of Kimchi Jjigae and used tofu in the stew, you can also fry an egg whilst keeping the yolk soft, which will be delicious with the Jjigae.

 kimchi jjigae